Snow Related Impacts

 **To receive the Flat Rate, Residents must bring proof of residency and payment (cash or credit) to the attendant at the parking booth before retrieving their vehicle.
 Automated devices (pay in lane and pay-on-foot) are not equipped to vet residency and apply reduced rates.
 Residents seeking the flat rate must see the cashier.

-If you car is parked on ANY CITY STREET during a declared snow ban, your car will be towed.
+If you car is parked on ANY CITY STREET within the defined parking ban times during a declared snow ban, your car will be towed.

 Frequently Asked Questions